-7 ALTERNATIVE OPTIONS
+7. ALTERNATIVE OPTIONS

 7.1 The contract award could be brought back to Cabinet for approval rather than delegated to the Portfolio Holder and Strategic Director for Places.
-However, this approach would delay the award and may impact the Council's ability to deliver its statutory obligations.
+However this approach would delay the award and may impact the Council's ability to deliver its statutory obligations.

-8 FINANCIAL IMPLICATIONS
+8. FINANCIAL IMPLICATIONS

-- 8.1 The contracts to be awarded will be funded via the existing budget allocations for transportation of mainstream, special educational needs, post-16 and children looked after and will not require additional resource allocation. - 8.2 However, most years special educational needs transport and children looked after transport report budget pressures due to overspend.
+- 8.1 The contracts to be awarded will be funded via the existing budget allocations for transportation of mainstream, special educational needs, post-16 and children looked after and will not require additional resource allocation. - 8.2 However most years special educational needs transport and children looked after transport report budget pressures due to overspend.
 This is due to increasing demand and/or complexity of cases year on year in a demand led statutory service area.
-The 22/23 budget does include a 1% demand-led contingency which can be used if required.

-9 LEGAL AND GOVERNANCE CONSIDERATIONS
+9. LEGAL AND GOVERNANCE CONSIDERATIONS

-- 9.1 The Home to School Transport procurement process has been drawn up with the Welland Procurement Unit, in line with the requirements of the Public Contracts Regulations 2015 and the Council's Contract Procedure Rules. - 9.2 Contained within the award process are 58 separate contracts and only 1 exceeds the current EU threshold (indicated in appendix C).
-Many of these contracts would ordinarily fall within the delegated powers to award the lower value contracts.
-Officers, in consultation with the Portfolio Holder, have chosen not to exercise those powers in this case to ensure that Cabinet is able to fully consider matters and have a full picture when considering whether to authorise delegation of award or not.
+- 9.1 The Home to School Transport procurement process has been drawn up with the Welland Procurement Unit, in line with the requirements of the Public Contracts Regulations 2015 and the Council's Contract Procedure Rules. - 9.2 Contained within the award process are 61 separate contracts and although none exceed the current threshold individually and would ordinarily fall within the delegated powers to award, officers, in consultation with the Portfolio Holder, have chosen not to exercise those powers in this case to ensure that Cabinet is able to fully consider matters and have a full picture when considering whether to authorise delegation of award or not.

-10 EQUALITY IMPACT ASSESSMENT
+10. EQUALITY IMPACT ASSESSMENT